 Here are a few fun ideas from Clari and CaptivateIQ!

 Increasingly, the CaptivateIQ team has been working with leaders like Rosalyn in Revenue Operations roles.
-If you’re a RevOps leader and you’re curious about how CaptivateIQ can work with you, please contact us here.
+If you’re a RevOps leader and you’re curious about how CaptivateIQ can help you manage commission plans, please contact us here.